Skip to main content Skip to main navigation

 4-minute read

-As a licensed electrician in Australia you are required to work to the highest standards, and your customers will expect that of you.
-So, it’s important that your business paperwork – including your invoices – reflects the high quality of your workmanship.
+As a licensed electrician in Australia, you're required to work to the highest standards and your customers will expect the best outcomes.
+So, it's important that your business paperwork – including your invoices – reflects the high quality of your workmanship, as well as being ATO compliant.

 Key take-outs